Kamuela C. Searle: Film career

+Searle worked as a stunt double, performing swimming and riding stunts for other actors.
+His first credited role, as Sam Searles, was in The Island of Desire (1917).
+Searle appeared, uncredited, in DeMille's 1919 film Male and Female.

-Cowboy actor Jack Hoxie was originally slated to play the adult Jack Clayton (known by the Ape name Korak) in the 1920 film serial The Son of Tarzan, but was dropped from the production before filming began.
-Searle was cast, and enthusiastically spent a month in the desert to "harden" himself for the role.
-Searle also played a supporting role in that same year in The Sea Wolf, based on the Jack London novel and starring Noah Beery in the titular role.
+Cowboy actor Jack Hoxie was originally slated to play the adult Jack Clayton (known by the ape name Korak) in the 1920 film serial The Son of Tarzan, but was dropped from the production before filming began.
+Searle was cast and enthusiastically spent a month in the desert to "harden" himself for the role.
+Many sources, including Gabe Essoe's Tarzan of the Movies, have incorrectly stated that Searle was mortally wounded when an elephant carrying him bound to a stake slammed him to the ground.
+Though he was hurt enough that a double completed a few final long shots, Searle recovered from his injuries.

+That same year, Searle played a supporting role in The Sea Wolf, based on the Jack London novel and starring Noah Beery in the title role.

+Searle completed one more film, Cecil B. DeMille's Fool's Paradise (1921).